mvnaol2026/Gravity-Does-Not-Exist/EN/02_chapters_4-6.md

 Aolodynamics permanently eliminates the chaos entrenched in science.
 The heap of disconnected abstract formulas is replaced by a continuous, monolithic logic.

 In fact, **aolodynamics is the basic and only genuine type of mechanics**, while the other three types are merely its macrostructural manifestations.
-This will become obvious in the subsequent chapters when you familiarize yourself with the aol space—the sole Prime Mover of all processes.
+This will become obvious in the subsequent chapters when you familiarize yourself with the aol space — the sole Prime Mover of all processes.

 **Nature is one.** It did not invent special, sophisticated laws for what man cannot see with his eyes.
 Human vision is too weak a tool, and nature is not obliged to adapt to its limitations.
 The invisibility of a medium does not prove its absence.
 Poor vision is a human problem, not nature's.